diethardsteiner/diethardsteiner.github.io/_posts/2015-06-06-PDI-Hadoop-Dev-Env.md

 </configuration>
 ```

 **Option 2**: Dedicated **permanent data directory**.
-You do not have to create the directories on the file system upfront - it will be created automatically for you.
+You do not have to create the directories on the file system upfront - they will be created automatically for you.

 ```xml
 <configuration>